Effective rental property maintenance is key for landlords: streamline it with TurboTenant to save time, reduce costs, and enhance tenant relations.

 On this week’s episode of Be A Better Landlord, Samantha and Seamus discuss how to find and work with maintenance professionals.
 The Be A Better Landlord series will cover various aspects of landlording, landlord-tenant law, how to market your rental property, and best practices to help you get the most out of your investment.

-Host: So, that’s the happy path.
+Seamus Nally: So, that’s the happy path.
 Let’s talk red flags now.
 You have a maintenance provider.
-Where, how do I know things are not working and what are those signs that I should run?
+How do I know things are not working and what are those signs that I should run?

 NEWSLETTER SIGN UP